How Much Is Carvana Worth?

 How Much Is Carvana Worth Now?

-Carvana shares dropped from about $110 in February 2020 to $29.35 on March 16, 2020, as the pandemic all but shut down the economy, but it’s been on a mostly upward tear ever since, albeit not without some volatility along the way.
-From a 52-week low of $219.40, Carvana’s share price reached over $376 during the same period.
+Carvana shares dropped from about $110 in February 2020 to $29.35 on March 16, 2020, as the pandemic all but shut down the economy, but then went on a mostly upward tear right up until June 2021, albeit not without some volatility along the way.
+From a 52-week low of $107.74, Carvana’s share price reached over $376 during the same period.
 As of Feb.
-25, the stock is trading at $152.57 and the company’s value had climbed to over $24 billion.
-But what does it mean to say a company “is valued” at over $24 billion?
+25, the stock is trading at $152.57 and the company’s value has climbed to over $27 billion.
+But what does it mean to say a company “is valued” at over $27 billion?
 Market pundits use market capitalization to determine how much a company is worth.

 Carvana’s Market Cap